-In the years I have been treating and examining skin I have learned that creating and maintaining healthy skin is about so much more than simply finding the right products to use.
-I have found that although skin care products can provide very helpful support and are an important part of caring for your skin, there are other equally profound ways that we can create vibrant skin, reduce inflammation and prevent pre-mature aging.
+In the years I have been treating and examining skin I have learned that creating and maintaining healthy skin is about so much more than simply finding the right products to use or getting laser hair removal NYC.
+I have found that although skin care products and beauty gadgets can provide very helpful support and are an important part of caring for your skin, there are other equally profound ways that we can create vibrant skin, reduce inflammation and prevent pre-mature aging.
 Here is a list of the 5 primary ingredients that I have gathered from working with knowledgeable mentors, reading books on the subject, and especially interviewing clients with amazing skin even well into their 70’s and 80’s:

 1) Whole Foods Diet: This means that the food you put into your body doesn’t look that different than it did when it came out of the ground, off the tree, or picked from the vine.
 It didn’t need to be preserved, refined, package or processed.
 What does that mean for your skin?
 It means that the food still maintains a high level of beneficial nutrients that nourish your body.
 Eat lots of local organic vegetables, fruits, nuts, and seeds.
 So many of the preservatives, additives, excess sugars, salts, and hydrogenated oils contribute to inflammation within our bodies.
 Many refined foods are so different from their natural states that our bodies struggle to break them down into healthy absorbable nutrition and attacks many of the additives as intrusive foreign invaders.
 As a result our body is on the defensive trying to put out the fire of inflammation.
 This takes resources and energy away from normal cellular maintenance.
 This is why you will notice that people who live off of junk foods, fast foods, lots of sugar saturated foods and overly processed foods generally do not age as well as people who eat a nutritious diet of whole foods.
 Also figuring out your food allergies and sensitivities can make a huge difference in inflammatory skin conditions like acne, psoriasis, eczema, and rosacea.
 I often refer my clients to “The Anti-Inflammatory Diet” by Jessica Black N.D. for a quick comprehensive guide to understanding the inflammatory process and how to manage it with diet.
 I have had clients who have seen great results from working with our in-house Doctor of Chinese Medicine.
 Herbal remedies and acupuncture are great resources for reducing inflammation and restoring balance.